KaranG03/AI-code-Review-Assistant/README.md

 ## 🧠 Core Functionality

 - **Upload Source Code:** Users upload `.java`, `.cpp`, `.py`, or other supported source files.
-- **AI Code Review:** The backend sends the code to an LLM with a carefully engineered prompt for consistent, structured responses.
+- **AI Code Review:** The backend sends the code to Gemini LLM with a carefully engineered prompt for consistent, structured responses.
 - **Comprehensive Feedback:** The AI returns a rich JSON object containing:
   - ✅ **Code Summary**
   - 🛠️ **Corrected Code**